aikixd/aikixd.github.io/src/posts/001 - OOP Intro.md

 So now we can finally correctly describe objects:

 :::note
-Objects are types that have procedure attached to them in form of methods and provide tools for changing the implementations of their methods at runtime.
+Objects are types that own procedures in form of methods and provide tools for changing the implementations of their methods.
 :::

 This definition has several advantages over other that I've encountered throughout the years: